~ No Limits adopts live chat software to connect with the connected generation ~

 Helping young people help themselves

 No Limits supports young people under 26 who live in the Southampton and Hampshire region.
-Through a mix of advice, counselling, support and advocacy, the charity offers a supportive environment where young people can explore the issues which are affecting their lives — all for free, and all confidentially.
+Through a mix of advice, counselling, support and advocacy, the charity offers a supportive environment where young people can explore the issues which are affecting their lives.
+This is all for free, and all confidentially.

 “We help thousands of young people a year by being a safe place to turn to for advice and information,” explains Jess Sulzmann, Communications Officer at No Limits.
 “From homelessness, to bullying, to sexual and mental health problems, we’re there to help with whatever is worrying young people in a judgement-free environment.”